Batch Expiry Management

 - Database encryption at rest

-- Automated daily backups
+- Automated daily backups (currently weekly)

-- Advanced search and filtering
+- Advanced search and filtering across modules

 🎯 Medium Term (6-12 months)

-- Real-time notifications (WebSockets)
+- Real-time notifications (WebSockets / push)

-- Advanced analytics dashboard
+- Advanced analytics dashboard with trends

 - API rate limiting and throttling